 - Firstly, you need to purchase the Everest Forms Pro plugin.

-- After the successful purchase, you will get the plugin zip file under your WPEverest account page.
+- After a successful purchase, you will receive the plugin zip file on your WPEverest account page.

 - Now, you can download the Everest Forms Pro plugin and Frontend Listing add-on from there.

-- Through your WordPress Dashboard, visit Plugins -> Add New -> Upload and then choose the downloaded zip file and then install and activate it.
+- Through your WordPress Dashboard, navigate to Plugins > Add Plugin > Upload Plugin, select the downloaded zip file, and then install and activate the plugin and addon simultaneously.

-- Now, you are ready to use this add-on for your site.
+- Now, you’re ready to use this add-on on your site.

 Alternative Method:

-- Once you have entered the Everest Forms Pro license on your site, go to Everest Forms > Add-ons.
+- Once you have activated the Everest Forms Pro license on your site, go to Everest Forms > Add-ons.

 - Search for the ‘Frontend Listing‘ add-on.